parris/iz/README.md

     npm install iz --save

+Client side:
-Client side: simply include bin/iz-latest-min.js (if you are feeling bold) or a specific version. iz.js in the root directory is un-minified and could also be useful for debugging.
+Simply include bin/iz-latest-min.js or a specific version. iz.js in the root directory is un-minified and could also be useful for debugging.
+I will keep all previous releases in the bin directory UNTIL it no longer becomes managable.
+So if you use some specific version make sure to host it client side.

+We will maintain backwards compatibility between 0.0.0 releases although new features will definitely be added.